Interpersonal conflict depends on us, but it is entirely our responsibility and decision to better our relations among ourselves and others”

 Research Model

 This study aim to satisfy its objectives through the responses obtained from the given questionnaires.
-Qualitative research refers to the concepts, definitions, symbols, meanings and the explanation of things.
+Qualitative research refers to the concepts, definitions, symbols, meanings and explanation of things.
 Bogdan(1972) specified that “the study of qualitative attempts to leave its mark theoretically and conceptually on the field of social science” and its notions(quality) is important in the face of natural things Dabbs(1982, p.32).
 For example, symbolic interaction is basically an umbrella through which various related orientation theories may be added and placed like quotations, newspapers, diaries, interviews.
 Thus, this study follows a qualitative method.

-Figure of the Research model
+The figure of the Research model

 H1: There is an impact of interpersonal conflict on student’s mindset